scipy/scipy/doc/source/dev/gitwash/useful_git.rst

    git checkout my-new-feature
    # make a backup in case you mess up
    git branch tmp my-new-feature
-   # rebase on upstream master branch
+   # rebase on upstream main branch
-   git rebase upstream/master
+   git rebase upstream/main

 If you have made changes to files that have changed also upstream, this may generate merge conflicts that you need to resolve.
 See